Remchingen: Railway

 Remchingen is situated on the Karlsruhe-Mühlacker railway.
 The Wilferdingen-Singen station is the railway station in Remchingen.
 The Karlsruhe Stadtbahn drives to the station with the lines S5 and S51.
 It connects the station with Karlsruhe and Pforzheim.
 The trains come every 30 minutes.
 In addition, the IRE1 line stops in Remchingen every two hours.
 The regional train RB17a stops twice in the morning.
 It connects Remchingen with Karlsruhe, Heidelberg and Stuttgart.

 Bus

 There are 22 bus stops in Remchingen.
 The central point is the bus station at the train station.
 Lines 722 and 721 connect Remchingen with Pforzheim.
+The lines 922 and 923 are driving in Remchingen too.

+On-Demand Transportation

+Remchingen also offers the bwshuttle, an on-demand transport service.
+It runs between 7:00 p.m. and 1:30 a.m. on weekdays and between 7:00 p.m. and 4:00 a.m. on weekends.
+It complements the public transportation system and can be booked via an app.
+There are over 100 stops in Remchingen.
+It is free with a Deutschlandticket or a KVV or VPE ticket.

 Car

 The Bundesstraße 10 and the Bundesautobahn 8 link the municipality to the national road network.
+The Pfinztal Bridge is a bridge in Remchingen-Nöttingen and part of the Bundesautobahn 8.

+Cycling

+Remchingen is connected to Karlsruhe and Pforzheim by an "everyday route" from the Baden-Württemberg cycle network.

+The Stromberg-Murrtal Cycle Route is a long-distance state cycle route from Karlsruhe to Gaildorf and thus connects the EU Rhine Cycle Route with the Kocher-Jagst Cycle Route.
+It comes to Remchingen via Pfinztal and continues through both districts of Königsbach-Stein to Neulingen and Maulbronn.

 Education

 In Remchingen you can find a Realschule (Carl-Dittler-Realschule) in Wilferdingen.
 Further more there is a Gymnasium and an elementary school and a Hauptschule with Werkrealschule in Singen.
 There are other elementary schools in Wilferdingen and Nöttingen.